top of page

 ✅ We use social media to communicate with our customers.

-As you can see, the second ones are shorter, tighter and easier to read.
+As you can see, the second examples are shorter, tighter and easier to read.
 And I didn’t have to do any rewriting or recasting (except for the last two).
 All I did was remove a couple of words.

 • Do I have to read the sentence twice to understand its meaning?